ros-infrastructure/buildfarm/doc/source/index.rst

 * works well with launchpad for testing and community based repos.
 * A clean breakage of concerns for our build farm, once its in as a source deb we can build it using apt, sbuild, pbuilder, etc...
+* for testing the debs, devs can get the sources from the source deb repo, without waiting for build farm.

 Indices and tables